 It quickly becomes clear that modelling the actual transmitted energy is complicated.
 This is why simplified factors are used to indicate transmission values.

 In Europe, the coefficient G represents the average fraction of total transmitted light for a given window, while in the US the Solar Heat Gain Coefficient is used (SHGC).

 For a typical window this fraction can be as high as 55 %.
 This means that over half of irradiated energy is transmitted into the building.
 For a room facing south at winter noon in a northern European country, this translates into roughly 0.5 kilowatt of heat entering through each square meter of window.

 The daily total of irradiance received by a window varies greatly with site location and façade orientations.
 Combined with surface/volume ratio and season this causes great variety in the effect on building automation systems, as illustrated in Figure 2.

 To further complicate matters, when applying shading to reflect irradiance during summer, electricity usage for automated lighting inside the building will increase as less light will reach the interior.

 Integration with building automation

-In an integrated system, prioritizing between solar gain, lighting systems, cooling demand and photovoltaic yield is thus not always clear.
+In an integrated system, prioritizing between solar gain, lighting systems, cooling demand and solar thermal or electrical yield is not easy.